-All eligible persons will be requested to select an approved program of study (listed in the college catalog) prior to registration for classes in order to receive an educational allowance under Title 38, U.S. Code.
-An evaluation and approval of course selection as it pertains to the student's stated program objective will be made.
+All eligible persons will be requested to select an approved program of study (listed in the College Catalog) prior to registration for classes in order to receive an educational allowance under Title 38, US Code.

-Eligible persons who have attended another college or university prior to enrollment at Pima will be asked to provide an official transcript of such records so that appropriate credit can be recorded for previous education if applicable.
+The Veterans Administration requires that eligible persons who have attended another college or university prior to enrollment at Pima Community College must provide an official transcript of such records.
+Upon doing so, Pima Community College will award appropriate credit for previous education where applicable and report this to the Veterans Administration Regional Office.
+Students failing to provide official transcripts for an evaluation could find their benefits delayed or terminated.